DHBW-MEOW/eduflow-deploy/README.md

 This repository lets you deploy everything with one command, automatically sets up https using caddy.

 ## Starting
+In this case you HAVE to use docker-compose, podman-compose does not support post_start scripts, which is used here.

 Run the following to start all services:
 `sudo docker compose up`